HTWK-Interconnected-Energy-Systems/BURN4H2/postprocessing/readme.md

 <img src="../data/postprocessing/zzz_pictures/show_color_rgba.png" alt="show_color_rgba" width="700">

 ### 3.6 Load data from csv output:
 All postprocessing scripts refer to results from optimization model.
-Mostly, as in this case, they refer to the file output_time_series.csv.
-In this case the function loads data from csv to a processable df, that's easy to read.
+In this case, they refer to the old file output_time_series.csv.
+In this case the function loads data from this csv to a processable df, that's easy to read.
+Newer filenames are f. e. modeled scenarios like gee23_ST-min_NW-ref_2028_output.csv.
+In this case we look at the old file as there is no difference.
 See example below:

 #### Code example:
 ````python